 It’s no secret that it’s been a tough time for businesses recently.
-The Government has been attempting to help businesses, smaller ones especially, to recover from the economic effects of coronavirus with a series of measures.
+The Government is attempting to help businesses, especially smaller ones, with a series of new measures.

-Amongst these is a new £20 million fund that small businesses can access for grants for new equipment, and specialist advice.
+Amongst these is a new £20 million fund that small businesses can use to access grants towards new equipment and specialist advice.

 The funding comes from the England European Regional Development Fund (ERDF).
-It’s intended to help businesses by giving them access to grants of between £1,000 and £5,000, which can be used in one of two ways.
+It aims to help businesses by providing grants of between £1,000 and £5,000, funding adaptations and professional advice.

 Some businesses need to make changes to the way they operate in order to survive the pandemic and its recovery.
-The grants can be used to purchase new equipment or software to help businesses adapt to the changes.
+To aid this, grants are available to help with the cost of new equipment or software which allows businesses to adapt to the changes.

 Access specialist professional advice